 Before getting a tattoo, make sure you eat before!
 Pack snacks and water just in case, even if its a small tattoo.
 Please do not put on any numbing cream beforehand, as this directly affects how the ink will be put into the skin.
 In addition, our studio has a no-shoes policy, so feel free to bring slippers or extra socks for ultimate comfort!

 We prefer if you come alone to your appointment.
 But if you would like to bring one guest please let us know ahead of time.
 We will do our best to accommodate them, however - this is not a guarantee - please keep in mind our studio is a small intimate space.

-At Seven Eight, we work in a no shoes environment - so kindly remove your shoes before entering the studio.
+Kindly remove your shoes before entering the studio, as I work in a no outdoor shoes environment.
 Alternatively you are more than welcomed to bring your own slippers or socks if you are more comfortable.
-Sometimes my clients bring their own slides and it makes me so happy.
+Sometimes my clients bring their own slides and it makes me so happy!

 In general, please make make yourself at home but also respectful of our working space, especially the tattooing area.
 Please do not touch anything in this area, as we are trying to keep this space as sanitary as possible.
 For example, please do no sit on our beds without a bed sheet on or lean against our work tables.
 If you need anything at all, please do not hesitate to let us know.
 We would be more than happy to help out.